Norman Crossland, a retired biologist, is worried about the river on which he lives _ the Weeki Wachee.

 "We don't have one problem that has galvanized the whole region," said Kent Edwards, a DEP chemist who is overseeing the Springs Coast region.

 In fact, Edwards said, when citizens first met in December, they brought up a great number of issues.
-And because of that, he said, he decided to organize the approach of his management area somewhat differently from the Withlacoochee group.
+And because of that, he said, he decided to organize the approach of his management area somewhat differently than the Withlacoochee group.

 He thinks involving citizens in complex water issues isn't always effective.
 For example, a recent study by the Southwest Florida Water Management District has shown elevated levels of nitrates in the Weeki Wachee.
-The probable cause, according to the study, is lawn fertilizer leaching through the soil.
+The probable cause, according to the study, is lawn fertilizer leeching through the soil.

 "Nitrate levels, that's pretty involved.
 You can't have citizens diving down into the aquifer" to measure the levels, he said.